craftercms/docs/source/site-administrators/studio/user-interface-configuration.rst

 and site administration.

 The UI is made up of configurable widgets and can be extended or modified by adding/removing/configuring widgets.
 Plugins can make use of this by adding themselves to the UI where required.
-See :ref:`site-plugin-descriptor-file` for more information on how a plugin can be wired in the user interface configuration.
+See :ref:`project-plugin-descriptor-file` for more information on how a plugin can be wired in the user interface configuration.

 Here's a screenshot of Studio showing some of the widgets in the UI in red circles that are defined in the user interface configuration.